Siwan, Bihar: Religion

 Majority of the people follow Hinduism (65%), followed by Islam (34%).
 Small populations of followers of Christianity, Sikhism, Buddhism and Jainism are also present in the city.

 Transport

 Roadways

 NH-531 connects Siwan to Gopalganj and Chhapra.
 NH-531 meets to NH-27 at Gopalganj.
 Which is second longest road in India.
 Bihar State Highway-47 connects Barharia, Mairwa and Guthani to Siwan.
 State Highway-73 and 89 also connects Siwan to nearest town and villages.

 Railways

-There is a Siwan Junction railway station in Siwan which connects to major cities of India.
+There is a Siwan Junction railway station in Siwan which well connects to major cities of India.

 Airways

 There is no airport in Siwan.
 Jay Prakash Narayan Airport which is situated 140 km away in Patna is the nearest airport.
 Gorakhpur Airport (100 km) and Kushinagar Airport (95 km) are other nearby airports.

+Educations

+List of educational institutions in Siwan district, Bihar.